 - 5% for investments from 10 to 20 million

-No reference instead for the goods not 4.0 (ex superammortamento) that come incentivati this year to 10% and for 2022 to 6%, is for the tangible goods that immaterial.
-No extension in sight therefore.
+No reference instead for non-4.0 assets (former super-depreciation) which are incentivized this year at 10% and for 2022 at 6%, both for tangible and intangible assets.
+No extension in sight then.

-The extension for the tax credit for activities of research, development, innovation and design
+The extension for the tax credit for research, development, innovation and design activities

 Ten-year renewal, until 2031, for the tax credit for research, development, innovation and design activities.

-But while the scaffolding is renewed for 2022 with the same rates as now, there is a sharp reduction after that.
+But while for 2022 the scaffolding is renewed with the same current rates, after there is a clear reduction.

-So for 2022, the rates and caps are as follows
+So for 2022 the rates and ceilings are as follows

-- 20% for research and development activities with a cap of 4 million
+- 20% for research and development activities with a ceiling of 4 million

-- 15% for innovation activities with purposes oriented to a goal of ecological transition or digital innovation 4.0 with a ceiling of 2 million
+- 15% for innovation activities with objectives oriented towards an objective of ecological transition or digital innovation 4.0 with a ceiling of 2 million

 Then the décalage begins.
-In the case of research and development activities it goes on until 2031; in the case of innovation and design activities until 2025.
+In the case of research and development activities, it continues until 2031; in the case of innovation and design activities until 2025.
 Here are the rates

 - 10% for research and development activities with a ceiling of 5 million